quarree100/qScope_doc/source/communication.rst

 Starting the GAMA Simulation via XML
 ------------------------------------
-When moving from Input Mode to Simulation Mode (by Placing a Token on the according ModeSelector_), an xml file is composed containing all the global environment data.
+When moving from Input Mode to Simulation Mode (by Placing a Token on the according :ref:`mode selector<ModeSelector>`), an xml file is composed containing all the global environment data.
 The general structure looks like this:

 .. code-block:: xml